celsiusnarhwal/fa-proxy/README.md

 fa-proxy is an HTTP authentication wrapper around Font Awesome's [private, Pro-only, Python package index](https://docs.fontawesome.com/web/use-with/python-django#using-font-awesome-pro-with-django).
-It exists to allow users of [uv](https://docs.astral.sh/uv) and [Poetry](https://python-poetry.org) to use Font Awesome Pro's Python package in their projects without having to write their Font Awesome Pro package token to `pyproject.toml`.
+It exists to allow users of [uv](https://docs.astral.sh/uv) and [Poetry](https://python-poetry.org) to use Font Awesome Pro's Python package in their projects without having to write their Font Awesome package token to `pyproject.toml`.

 pip and PDM users have no need for this as those package managers can expand environment variables in index URLs (docs: [pip](https://pip.pypa.io/en/stable/reference/requirements-file-format/#using-environment-variables), [PDM](https://pdm-project.org/latest/usage/config/#store-credentials-with-the-index)).